sheindel/sheindel.github.io/content/posts/how-to-lead-a-software-team.md

 # Random Observations Of Software Management

 Recently I was applying for a job and I was asked the following question.
 The response format was free form, so I ended up monologuing a big about a few things I've noticed about software dev and software teams as of late.
-This was pretty "off the cuff" and written in about 5 minutes, so maybe I'll clean it up later, but I thought it migth be worth sharing.
+This was pretty "off the cuff" and written in about 5 minutes, so maybe I'll clean it up later, but I thought it might be worth sharing.
 There is definitely a bias here towards pain points I've felt in my role in the last ~3 years.

 ## "How would you structure a team working on a diverse SaaS product, and why?"